Fastglobe's planning application. Ref: 3136/22/OPA

 Six reasons to object

-No baseline assessment in the plan to judge ecological impact
+No baseline assessment other than trees to judge ecological impact.

 6. Construction Management Plan